Lily-G1/AWS-3Tier-Wordpress-Architecture-Terraform/README.md

 - Wordpress application web servers are located in the private application layer
 - MySQL database & its standby replica are in the private database layer

 The entire project's code is seperated into various configuration files to make it easier to read, understand & maintain.
-For a detailed breakdown, check out this *blog post..(link here)* where i describe each .tf configuration file and their respective functions.
+For a detailed breakdown, check out this [blogpost](https://liliangaladima.hashnode.dev/terraform-deploying-a-3-tier-wordpress-architecture-on-aws) where i describe each .tf configuration file and their respective functions.

 ## Prerequisites:
 - AWS CLI configured with your access and secret keys